 Painting your product

 IMPORTANT!
 Please make sure the timber is left in a dry flat position if not coating straight away and does not get wet in any way.
 Timber can bow if it is not positioned flat before it is fully assembled into position.
 Remember, timber is a natural product and requires care for longevity.
-We recommend painting your item to protect and stay within the guidelines of our warrantly.
+We recommend painting your item to seal and protect and stay within the guidelines of our warrantly.
 Below are recommendations only for the products we have used on our items and found to offer a great finish.
 Any questions at all, give us a call, we're here to help, or please seek the product supplier or a painting professional for advice.
 Paint your item outdoors and leave to dry in the sun prior to bringing indoors.
-We recommend only using water based paint.
+We recommend only using a water based paint.

 PAINTING MDF or Satin Board for indoors